noamhod/ALPIDE.FastSim/Readme.md

 - Basic setup
   - have ROOT6 and python installed
-  - setup environment for ROOT6 and python
+  - setup environment for ROOT6 and python2
       - `source setupROOT6.binaries.python2.sh` in my case
   - make the data and output dirs:
       - `mkdir -p data/root`